Emerald Cut vs. Asscher Cut Diamonds June 17, 2019 – Posted in: Jewelry Blog

 Cost differences aside, there are really no downsides to an emerald or Asscher cut diamond in an engagement ring.
 Both are classic cuts which look wonderful in any setting.
 They also show bigger than actual size.
 By that, we mean that an emerald/Asscher and round brilliant of equal weight, the emerald/Asscher will appear larger.
 This is because there is a larger proportion of the overall weight visible in the table.

 Not so much a problem of practicality, but perhaps one of preference, is the lack of sparkle in emerald and Asscher cut diamonds.
 We live in an age of bright shiny things.
 Round brilliant cut diamonds show far more of the brightness and shine which society often demands, making them extremely fashionable

 Emerald cut diamonds need care when choosing, because of the inclusions they often contain.
 Asscher cut stones are less susceptible to showing the inclusions, as the company chose only the best diamonds for the cut.

 A slight oddity of emerald cut diamonds is their usual orientation in engagement rings.
 Diamonds with a long side, such as marquise or pear cuts, usually occur set length ways.
 This helps to elongate the look of smaller or wider fingers.
 Emerald cut stones, though, are usually set across the finger.
 There’s no real explanation for why this might be.

-Diamond choice is always a question of preference.
+The diamond choice is always a question of preference.
 Cushion cuts are very popular at the moment.
 This has brought the square shape of the related Asscher cut into greater focus.
 Emerald cut diamonds require a little more appreciation.
 This is partly due to how long they have been around, and the sometimes varying quality of stones available.

 Genuine Asscher cuts, because they come from one of the most renowned names in the industry are always high quality.
-But they means they usually have a high price tag.
+But they mean they usually have a high price tag.
 Balance quality against cost, and you will find a stone that works for you.